cosc2336-ds-alg/assg00/README.md

 No tests ran
 ```

+If the keyboard shortcuts do not work, then you need to copy the definitions
+found in the `.vscode/keybindings.json` file into your global Keyboard Settings
+json file.

 The project should compile cleanly with no errors when you do the
 `make build`, and the tests should run from `make tests`, though all
-tests are currently undefined, so there are not actual tests available
+tests are currently undefined in this practice assignment, so there
-to run yet.
+are not actual tests available to run yet.
+If the project fails to
+build before you start doing the assignment, let the instructor know
+immediately.

 ## Practice Assignment Example Ready

 At this point you should be ready to begin working on the practice 'Assignment Example'.
-For all of the assignments for this class you will follow the same steps
+For all of the assignments for this class you will follow these same steps
-in the previous section(s) when you get started on a new assignment.
+when you get started on a new assignment.

 1. Accept the assignment invitation from GitHub classroom to create
-   the assignment repository in your GitHub acount.
+   the assignment repository in your GitHub account.
 2. Clone the repository to a VSCode Dev Container using the SSH URL of your
    GitHub repository for the assignment.
 3. Confirm that the project builds and runs, though no tests may be be
    defined or run initially.
 If the project does not build on the first
    checkout, please inform the instructor.
 5. You should create the issue for Task 1 and/or for all tasks for the assignment
    now before beginning the first task.
-On your GitHub account, go to issues,
+On your GitHub account, go to Issues,
    and create them from the issue templates for the assignment.
 Also make sure
    you link the issue(s) with the `Feedback` pull request.